-The CS2000-OTP is an extremely versatile system clocking device that utilizes a programmable phase lock loop.
-The CS2000-OTP is based on a hybrid analog-digital PLL architecture comprised of a unique combination of a Delta-Sigma Fractional-N Frequency Synthesizer and a Digital PLL.
-This architecture allows for both frequency synthesis/clock generation from a stable reference clock as well as generation of a low-jitter clock relative to an external noisy synchronization clock with frequencies as low as 50 Hz.
-The CS2000-OTP has many configuration options which are set once prior to runtime.
+The CS2100-OTP is an extremely versatile system clocking device that utilizes a programmable phase lock loop.
+The CS2100-OTP is based on a hybrid analog-digital PLL architecture comprised of a unique combination of a Delta-Sigma Fractional-N Frequency Synthesizer and a Digital PLL.
+This architecture allows for generation of a low-jitter clock relative to an external noisy synchronization clock with frequencies as low as 50 Hz.
+The CS2100-OTP has many configuration options which are set once prior to runtime.
 At runtime there are three hardware configuration pins available for mode and feature selection.

-The CS2000-OTP is available in a 10-pin MSOP package in Commercial (-10°C to +70°C) and Automotive (-40°C to +85°C) grades.
+The CS2100-OTP is available in a 10-pin MSOP package in Commercial (-10°C to +70°C) and Automotive (-40°C to +85°C) grades.
 Customer development kits are also available for custom device prototyping, small production programming, and device evaluation.
-Please see "Ordering Information" on page 29 for complete details.
+Please see "Ordering Information" on page 26 for complete details.